Understanding Selectors

 :model(interactive) | Content Model pseudo-class |

-This selectors are experemental features.
-It goes without saying these are not compatibility.
-It will drop these in the next major version immediately if they conflict with CSS Selectors.
+These selectors are experimental features and do not guarantee compatibility.
+They may be removed in the next major version if they conflict with CSS Selectors.

 :closest